Cookies & personal data

 Recognition Culture(Recognition Culture)

-An environment where each employee's contribution is systematically noticed and acknowledged—by management and colleagues.
-Not one-off bonuses, but an embedded habit of gratitude.
-According to Workhuman, recognition reduces turnover by 31% and increases productivity by 14%.
+An environment where each employee's contribution is systematically noticed and acknowledged by leadership and peers.
+Not one-off bonuses, but a built-in habit of gratitude.
+Workhuman data shows recognition reduces churn by 31% and boosts productivity by 14%.

 O